Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ## Frameworks, Libraries & Programs Used

-* [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/download/) – used to help the responsiveness, layout and styling of the website as well as for the creation of modals, image carousel navigation bar
+* [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/download/) – used to help the responsiveness, layout and styling of the website as well as for the creation of modals, image carousel navigation bar.
-* [Google fonts](https://fonts.google.com/) – used to import fonts into the style.css file
+* [Google fonts](https://fonts.google.com/) – used to import fonts into the style.css file.
-* [Font Awesome](https://fontawesome.com/) – used to import icons for the social media links, hamburger menu and previous competition buttons
+* [Font Awesome](https://fontawesome.com/) – used to import icons for the social media links, hamburger menu and previous competition buttons.
 * [GitHub](https://github.com/) – used to store the projects code after being pushed from Git.
 * [GitPod](https://gitpod.io/) – used to edit the projects code before committing it to Git.
-* [Git](https://git-scm.com/) – used for version control of the code
+* [Git](https://git-scm.com/) – used for version control of the code.
-* [Balsamiq](https://balsamiq.com/) – used to create the mobile and desktop wireframes
+* [Balsamiq](https://balsamiq.com/) – used to create the mobile and desktop wireframes.
-* [W3 Jigsaw](https://jigsaw.w3.org/css-validator/) – used to validate the CSS code
+* [W3 Jigsaw](https://jigsaw.w3.org/css-validator/) – used to validate the CSS code.
-* [W3C validator](https://validator.w3.org/) – used to validate the HTML code
+* [W3C validator](https://validator.w3.org/) – used to validate the HTML code.
-* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) – used to debug and test code
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) – used to debug and test code.
-* [PicPick](https://picpick.app/) – used to screen capture pages for use in the README file
+* [PicPick](https://picpick.app/) – used to screen capture pages for use in the README file.
-* [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) – Used to get colour from picture
+* [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) – used to get colour from picture.
+* [Free Logo Design](https://www.freelogodesign.org/) - used to make a logo for the favicon.

 # Testing